Cafe sector trends

 • lower footfall on the high street

 Technology and the web are becoming more and more important within the catering industry.
-Many people now choose where to eat based on reviews left on websites like TripAdvisor, while others use smartphone apps to help them locate a suitable eating place.
+Many people now choose where to eat based on reviews left on websites like TripAdvisor, while others use apps like Google Maps to help them locate a suitable eating place.
 A good feedback profile and rating on TripAdvisor is now more or less essential for cafe and restaurant businesses.
 Restaurateurs themselves use social media like Facebook and Twitter to publicise their businesses and stay in touch with customers, as well as using 'daily deal' websites like Groupon to market special promotions.

 Technology has also led to the launch of a number of online ordering services, such as Just Eat and Deliveroo, which enable people to choose and order take-aways through the internet for local collection or delivery.
 Participating businesses receive order details and payments though the online service provider.
 Although the business pays commission for this service, they have generally increased sales significantly.
 It is estimated that online orders now account for about 40% of food delivery orders in the UK.
 Buying take-aways is one of the most popular ways to eat out and the biggest selling food category is pizzas.
 Web-based table booking systems are growing in popularity too.